 HARMFUL ORGANISM CLEANSE

-Many of the benefits of Jatoba bark are associated with its toxicity against harmful organisms, including yeast, viruses, fungi and bacteria and most of its beneficial compounds are located within its bark.
+Many of Jatoba bark benefits are associated with its toxicity against harmful organisms, including yeast, viruses, fungi, and bacteria.
+Most of its beneficial compounds are located within its bark.

-Unrefined coconut oil should be used at 1-3 tablespoons daily.
-Coconut oil can be used in smoothies, hot herbal teas, coffee or for oil-pulling.
+Use unrefined coconut oil at 1-3 tablespoons daily.
+You can use coconut oil in smoothies, hot herbal teas, coffee, or for oil-pulling.

 Try to eat 1-2 cloves of garlic every day.
 They can be consumed raw in a fresh vegetable juice or roasted with some coconut oil.

-The use of a quality probiotic/prebiotic is critical.
-Probiotics are a powerful part of Candida treatment because they reintroduce good bacteria into your gut.
-These bacteria create large, healthy colonies that crowd out the Candida yeast, regulate stomach acidity and boost your immune system.
-Probiotics will also aid in restoring bacterial balance in the gut which controls Candida ability to multiply and take over.
+The use of a high-quality probiotic/prebiotic is critical to support gut health.
+Probiotics are a powerful support of any Candida protocol because they reintroduce good bacteria into your gut.
+These bacteria create large, healthy colonies that crowd out the Candida yeast, regulate stomach acidity, and boost your immune system.
+Probiotics will also help restore bacterial balance in the gut, which controls Candida’s ability to multiply and take over.

 A properly designed enzyme for candida yeast will eat the materials in which the biofilm is made.
 When trying to combat Candida overgrowth, it’s essential to include enzymes that break down Candida’s cell wall and strip away its biofilm.
-Candida yeast has no resistance to these enzymes just like they have no resistance to bacteria.
-They also cannot build a resistance to them like they can do with herbs and prescription medications.
-They have no risk to your health and do not cause the candida to mutate, which medicines have been proven to do.
-Diflucan for instance can cause candida albicans to shape, shift and turn into candida glabrata, a highly resistant strain that is very hard to get rid of.
-Look for an enzyme formula that contains the enzymes cellulase and hemicelluse (eats the chitin/cellulose layer of the cell wall and biofilm).
-Glucoamylase, amylase, and invertase (eats the plant polysaccharide layers), protease (eats the nucleus) and serrapeptase (eats the fibrin).
-I recommend Veganzyme which is a digestive and systemic enzyme formula containing the enzymes mentioned above.
+Candida yeast has no resistance to these enzymes, just like they have no resistance to bacteria.
+They also cannot build a resistance to them as they can do with herbs and prescription medications.
+They have virtually no risk to your health and do not cause the Candida to mutate, which some medicines prove to do.
+For instance, Diflucan can cause Candida Albicans to shape, shift and turn into candida glabrata, a highly resistant strain that is very hard to eliminate.
+Look for an enzyme formula that contains the enzymes cellulase and hemicellulase (eats the chitin/cellulose layer of the cell wall and biofilm) as well as glucoamylase, amylase, and invertase (eats the plant polysaccharide layers), protease (eats the nucleus), and serrapeptase (eats the fibrin).
+I recommend Veganzyme, which is a digestive and systemic enzyme formula containing the enzymes mentioned above.
 An effective proteolytic enzyme is Univase Forte.

 ORGANIC OREGANO OIL

-Wild Mediterranean organic oregano oil acts as a potent anti-bacterial that will attack candida and help to cleanse and purify your body, while it also boosts your immune system, which will ultimately counteract Candida Overgrowth.
-Make sure the oil you use contains at least 80% Carvacrol.
-Wild Mediterranean Oregano oil is said to be 100 times more powerful than caprylic acid.
+Wild Mediterranean organic oregano oil acts as a potent antibacterial that will attack Candida and help to cleanse and purify your body.
+It also boosts the immune system, which will ultimately counteract Candida overgrowth.
+Make sure the oregano oil you use contains at least 80% Carvacrol.
+Wild Mediterranean Oregano oil is said to be 100 times more potent than caprylic acid.

-Colloidal silver is a potent antifungal and antibacterial product that can be sued to fight against Candida and SIBO.
-IT is best to use colloidal silver as part of a formula and not just by itself.
-Before penicillin was discovered in 1934, silver was one of the main things used to fight infectious disease.
+Colloidal silver is a potent antifungal and antibacterial product that fights against Candida and SIBO.
+Before penicillin was discovered in 1934, silver was one of the main things used to fight infectious diseases.
 It’s interesting how antibiotics have been showing increasing resistance, but colloidal silver shows no such thing.
-I’ve been recommending colloidal silver for over seventeen years for all manner of infections, cuts, coughs and colds, eye issues, ear, nose and throat and yes, for candida overgrowth.
+I’ve been recommending colloidal silver for over twenty years for all manner of infections, cuts, coughs and colds, eye issues, ear, nose, and throat, and yes, for candida overgrowth.
 A Korean study published in the Journal of Microbiology and Biotechnology demonstrated that colloidal silver is an excellent antifungal in its own right and showed potent activity against clinical isolates of various fungal strains.
-Research revealed that silver nanoparticles (colloidal silver) were very effective against Candida species (yeast infections, vaginal thrush) as well as Trichophyton species (athlete’s foot, jock itch and ring worm, hair, scalp and nail fungus).
-It is interesting to note that colloidal silver in this study was shown to be equally effective against fungal strains as Amphotericin B, a very potent antifungal pharmaceutical drug.
-Even more interesting is that it was found to be superior to Diflucan, a widely used drug otherwise known as Fluconazole, widely prescribed to women with vaginal thrush.
+The research revealed that silver nanoparticles (colloidal silver) were very effective against Candida species (yeast infections, vaginal thrush) as well as Trichophyton species (athlete’s foot, jock itch, and ringworm, hair, scalp, and nail fungus).
+In this study, colloidal silver proves to be equally effective against fungal strains such as Amphotericin B, a very potent antifungal pharmaceutical drug.
+It was even more impressive that it was found to be superior to Diflucan, a widely used drug otherwise known as Fluconazole, widely prescribed to women with vaginal thrush.

-Another highly recommended nutrient is the free-form amino acid l-glutamine. l-Glutamine helps maintain proper muscle mass, brain function, intestinal integrity as well as stable blood sugar levels (helps with cravings).
-1-3 grams 30 minutes before each meal is suggested. l-Glutamine is also excellent for helping to heal leaky gut syndrome, a very common symptom of intestinal candidiasis. l-Glutamine also helps to stimulate the immune system.
+Another highly recommended nutrient is the free-form amino acid l-glutamine. l-Glutamine helps maintain good muscle mass, brain function, intestinal integrity, and stable blood sugar levels (helps with cravings).
+1-3 grams 30 minutes before each meal is suggested. l-Glutamine is also excellent for healing leaky gut syndrome, a widespread symptom of intestinal candidiasis. l-Glutamine also helps to stimulate the immune system.

 PAU D’ARCO TEA

 Pau D’Arco contains antifungal, antiviral, and antibacterial properties.
-Pau D’Arco strengthens the immune system and is effective for killing off yeast.
-While there are numerous varieties of Lapacho trees in South America, only the inner lining of the tree has has known medical value.
-It is this inner lining (or phloem) which carries nutrients made by the leaves to other parts of the tree and is, with the cambium layer (where all the new cells are produced) the “life” of the tree.
-Make sure that the Pau D’Arco that you purchase is 100% from the inner lining of the Red or Purple Lapacho Tree.
+Pau D’Arco strengthens the immune system and is useful for killing off yeast.
+While there are numerous varieties of Lapacho trees in South America, only the tree’s inner lining has known medical value.
+It is this inner lining (or phloem) that carries nutrients made by the leaves to other parts of the tree and is, with the cambium layer (where all the new cells are produced), the “life” of the tree.
+It’s vital to ensure that the Pau D’Arco that you purchase is 100% from the Red or Purple Lapacho Tree’s inner lining.